nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `/v view VOLUNTEER_INDEX`

-* The `INDEX` is the number you see next to their name in the list
+* The `INDEX` is the number you see to the left of their name in the list

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
 After you're done, type <a href="#listing-all-volunteers-and-events--list">`list`</a> to see all events again!</div>